wmde/phragile/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/wmde/phragile/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/wmde/phragile/?branch=master)
 [![Code Coverage](https://scrutinizer-ci.com/g/wmde/phragile/badges/coverage.png?b=master)](https://scrutinizer-ci.com/g/wmde/phragile/?branch=master)

+## DISCONTINUED
+Phragile has mainly been superseded by [Phabricator Reports](https://phabricator.wikimedia.org/project/reports/1277/), so the development is discontinued.

 ## About
 With Phragile you can log in using your Phabricator account to create sprints for your projects on Phabricator.
 Phragile will then automatically generate burndown charts, pie charts and a sortable and filterable sprint backlog for you.